Ariel (Once Upon a Time): In the Characters' Past

-Ariel (Joanna García Swisher) saves Snow White (Ginnifer Goodwin) after she runs off a cliff to avoid capture by the Evil Queen's (Lana Parrilla) guards.
+Ariel (Joanna García Swisher) saves Snow White (Ginnifer Goodwin) from drowning after she runs off and jumps off a cliff to avoid capture by the Evil Queen's (Lana Parrilla) black knights.
 Snow later helps Ariel get closer to her love interest Prince Eric (Gil McKinney), whom she met when saving him from a shipwreck.
 Ariel is able to meet Prince Eric again at a ball, thanks to a legend that says every year the sea goddess Ursula grants mermaids the ability to walk on land at high tide for twelve hours.
 At the ball, Eric invites her on an expedition around the world.
 She then grows conflicted about whether to stay on land or return to the sea; however, the Evil Queen, having watched this from the mirror in Prince Eric's castle, sees an opportunity that she uses to her advantage.

 Later that night, Ariel attempts to communicate with the goddess Ursula, but it's The Queen disguising herself as Ursula.
 She tells Ariel that she can make it so she stays human forever.
 The next day, Ariel approaches Snow and tells her about her encounter with Ursula.
 She puts an enchanted bracelet on Snow, turning her into a mermaid, and explains that this way both she and Snow can get what they want: Snow gets to escape from the Evil Queen and Ariel gets to remain human.
 The Evil Queen reveals herself before them, and orders Ariel to leave, stating that Snow White is going to die whether Ariel decides to go to Prince Eric, or stays with her friend.
 Ariel begins to leave, but then stabs the Queen in the neck with a fork, distracting her while she takes the bracelet off Snow that turned her into a mermaid.
 The two then escape before the Queen can act on vengeance.
 Snow then encourages Ariel to swim to Prince Eric's ship and reveal who she is and her love; however, as an act of revenge, the Evil Queen takes her voice from her, so she cannot call out for him.
 Heartbroken, she watches from afar as Eric finally turns to leave, having waited for her for a long time.
 Unfortunately, as the Queen returns to her fortress, she sees the real Ursula appear from the mirror, vowing to make her pay if she ever impersonates her again.